mitra42/frugal-iot/README.md

 Open a browser to http://naturalinnovation:8080
 - note this will move to a https address with its own domain name

-NOTE For now - index.html is hard coded to only worth with the "Lotus Ponds" project, I expect this to change very soon.
-See [issue #63](https://github.com/mitra42/frugal-iot/issues/63)

 ### Server development